 In general, contingent listings and offers are weaker because they aren’t set in stone.
 A buyer may fall in love with your home, only to be disappointed and back out if you can’t find another one in their preferred timeframe.
-And if a seller receives multiple offers, a contingent one will be less attractive than the others.
+And if a seller receives multiple offers, a contingent offer will be less attractive than the others.

 Ultimately, the contingency choice is one to make with your realtor, who can help you reach an informed decision based on the current state of your real estate market.

 When to Start Looking for Your Next House